ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 connection.

-BBR.full_bw_now: A boolean that records whether BBR estimates that it has fully utilized its available bandwidth since it most recetly started looking.
+BBR.full_bw_now: A boolean that records whether BBR estimates that it has fully utilized its available bandwidth since it most recently started looking.

 BBR.full_bw: A recent baseline BBR.max_bw to estimate if BBR has "filled the pipe" in Startup.